Biostatistics Major, B.S.P.H.

 Transfer students interested in any of the B.S.P.H. degree programs must apply through the Office of Undergraduate Admissions using the Transfer Common application.

-For high school seniors, our four majors participate in the Assured Enrollment program through Undergraduate Admissions.
+For high school seniors, our five majors participate in the Assured Enrollment program through Undergraduate Admissions.
 Assured enrollment programs guarantee students a spot in an undergraduate major within one of Carolina’s professional schools or a spot in an accelerated undergraduate/graduate program.
 For additional information, please visit Undergraduate Admissions: Special Opportunities.

-Students are subject to the requirements in place when they are admitted to the Gillings School of Global Public Health; consequently, the requirements described in this catalog particularly apply to students admitted to Gillings during the 2024–2025 academic year.
+Students are subject to the requirements in place when they are admitted to the Gillings School of Global Public Health; consequently, the requirements described in this catalog particularly apply to students admitted to Gillings during the 2026–2027 academic year.

 Requirements